mdu830/mdu830/README.md

 ### I'm a Fullstack Web Developer

-- 🔭 I’m currently working on my Guitar Scaler app
+- 🔭 I’m currently building business websites for my advertisers
-- 🌱 I’m currently learning React-native, xcode, and cordova
+- 🌱 I’m currently learning React-native, xcode, and nextjs
-- ⚡ Fun fact: I also enjoy playing stringed instruments and flying drones
+- ⚡ Fun fact: I enjoy playing guitar and building a multitude of electronics

 ### Languages and Tools: